Big Brother 11 (American season): Broadcast

-Ratings and reception
+Reception

 The season premiere of Big Brother 11, which aired on CBS on July 9, attracted 6.68 million viewers, with a 2.3 rating in adults 18–49.
 The rating was the highest in its timeslot, with its nearest competition, a repeat of Bones on Fox bringing in 5.65 million viewers.
 The season premiere was even in adults 18-49 and adults 18-34 demographics, added 280,000 viewers and was up 5% in households when compared to the season premiere of Big Brother 10.
 Ratings for the show entered into a steady decline after the premiere, the following Sunday episode that was transmitted on July 12 was down 0.39 million viewers and pulled a 2.0 rating in the adults 18–49.
 Repeats of The Simpsons and King of the Hill on Fox won the adults 18-34 demographic but placed second in all other measures.
 The program hit a season low in adults 18-49 when the first eviction on Thursday, July 16 posted a 1.9 in adults 18–49.
 The Sunday, July 19 episode attracted 5.57 million viewers a season low in terms of viewership.
 Beginning with the Tuesday, July 21 episode viewership started to gradually increase with the episode attracting 5.76 million viewers and a 2.0 rating in the adults 18-49 demographic.
 The second eviction which featured Laura Crosby being evicted from the House attracted 6.39 million viewers and a 2.1 rating in adults 18-49 and a 4.0 rating with an 8 share in households.
 The second eviction was up 8% in households, 11% in adults 18-49 and 14% in total viewers for the week at the time it was the second highest rated episode of the season behind the season premiere.